-The margin borrow limits for each currency varies based on your current verification tier:
+The margin borrow limits for each currency varies based on your current verification level:

 Each limit is independent from the other.
-So a Tier 3 user could borrow up to 50,000 EUR and 50,000 USD at the same time (assuming there are funds available to lend).
+So an Intermediate user could borrow up to 50,000 EUR and 50,000 USD at the same time (assuming there are funds available to lend).

 If you try to open a position with margin that exceeds your borrow limits, you will see a "Margin allowance exceeded" error.

 - To go long (i.e. buy XBT), you need to borrow USD and thus the USD borrow limits apply.

 - To go short (i.e. sell XBT), you need to borrow XBT and thus the XBT borrow limits apply.

 For a crypto-to-crypto pair like ETH/XBT: